0

 program, check there, too.
 Make sure you've set

-up your My.Scouting account with your membership number, so that your training will be credited to your
+up your my.scouting.org account with your membership

 records on the Council's computers!